Braundo/kubernetes-guide/docs/core-concepts/storage.md

 | SSD | sc-fast |
 | HDD | sc-slow |

-Below is an example of how a StorageClass YAML definition may look for leveraging Google Cloud Storage:
+Below is an example of how a StorageClass YAML definition may look for leveraging SSDs with Google Cloud Storage:

 ``` yaml
 apiVersion: storage.k8s.io/v1